 Living in Paris makes it easy to hop on the train, and the trip between Paris and Amsterdam is direct, takes about 4 hours, and is inexpensive if you buy the tickets in advance.
-Henk told us that it would be best to come mid-April, so we did, and just as we had been lucky with the weather in Ireland, we were blessed with sunshine every day during our stay in Holland, something that our friends said doesn't happen very often.
+Henk told us that it would be best to come in mid-April, so we did, and just as we had been lucky with the weather in Ireland, we were blessed with sunshine every day during our stay in Holland, something that our friends said doesn't happen very often.

 Une Sortie Guinguette

-Cette guinguette a une ambiance festive et bon enfant.
+Cette guinguette a une ambiance bon enfant.

 We have finally made it into Le Monde.
 I don't think that we ever expected to be mentioned in a story written in one of France's most popular daily newspapers, even though we have often made it into smaller papers.
 Most notably, when one of the Roanne papers did a story about our Thanksgiving dinner in 2001 or the time that we ran over a car in the middle of the Canal du Centre and made the local newspaper's front page.

 This time though, we are not mentioned by name, and our boat's name didn't make it into the story either, but we are still happy that Paris has noticed our comings and goings.
-They almost mentioned us when they wrote, "les mariniers," which was enough for us.
+They almost mentioned us when they wrote "les mariniers," which was enough for us.
 On a les chevilles qui enflent!

 Canals of Paris

 For more than a week now have been enjoying life in the 19th Arrondissement at the Mairie de Paris' invitation.
-What a difference from the upscale 4th, where we exit the port to do most of our errands, and the arrondissement we think of as "our neighborhood" with rue Saint-Antoine and Place des Vosges just a few blocks away from our barge.
+What a difference between the upscale 4th, where we exit the port to do most of our errands, and the arrondissement we think of as "our neighborhood" with rue Saint-Antoine and Place des Vosges just a few blocks away from our barge.

-Being Paris, at least 5 of the ten days that we have been here for the DBA Rally have been rainy, so this weekend when the sun came out, so did everyone else.
+Being Paris, at least 5 of the ten days we have been here for the DBA Rally have been rainy, so this weekend when the sun came out, so did everyone else.
 We have never seen a more animated area.
 In the 4th Arrondissement, we have tourists with maps and puzzled looks, but here in the 12th, there are mostly locals.
 It is a working-class neighborhood on its way up, with more young families and fewer problems than when we were here for the last barge rally in 2007.

 La Fête de la Musique